 The third budget airline to form in China, 9 Air, will begin flying in about two months, targeting tourists and laborers with its flights operated by three leased Boeing 737s.
 The aircraft, eventually to be followed by 50 737s for which the carrier signed a conditional purchase agreement in May, will seat 189 passengers in all-economy layouts.
 With Guangzhou Baiyun International Airport as its base, the Juneyao Airlines offshoot has been promised support from the governments of Guangdong ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "9 Air To Fly in August".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "9 Air To Fly in August".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.